Osso Bucco with Risotto Milanese

-Add the garlic, bay leaves, thyme, rosemary, salt and pepper and cook for 1 minute.
+Add the garlic, bay leaves, thyme, rosemary, salt and pepper and tomato paste and cook for 1 minute.

 Deglaze the pot with the red wine, scraping up any browned bits from the bottom of the pan.
-Add the stock and bring to a boil on the stovetop.
+Add the stock, and bay leaves, and bring to a boil on the stovetop.

-Return the meat to the Dutch oven, nesting them together.
+Return the meat to the Dutch oven, nesting them together; add the bay leaves.
 Cover the Dutch Oven and transfer to the oven.
 Cook for about 2 1/2 hours, or until the shanks are very tender.

 To finish the recipe, I remove the bay leaves (of course).
+Taste the sauce and add salt and pepper, to taste.
 To thicken the sauce, I use about 2 Tablespoons of cornstarch, whisked with about equal water.
-It is sloooooooooowly added in, a bit at a time, until it reaches the thickness that I like.
+It is SLOWLY added in, a bit at a time, until it reaches the thickness that I like.